m4r1m0/confidential-vote-template/README.md

-# Confidential Ranked-Choice Voting Template for Tari Ootle
+# Confidential Voting Template for Tari Ootle

 > ## ⚠️ Minify the WASM before you publish
 >